suchipi/require-browser/README.md

 - `require("fs")` works the same as in Node (via [`fs-remote`](https://www.npmjs.com/package/fs-remote))
 - `require("os")`, `require("buffer")`, and other Node builtin modules will be automatically replaced with browser-compatible shims

-`require-browser` is not suitable for use in production, but makes it easy to get started developing in the browser.
+`require-browser` is not suitable for use in production (**it's insecure**), but makes it easy to get started developing in the browser.
 Once you want to run your code in production, I suggest using [Webpack](https://webpack.js.org/) to bundle your application.

 ## Usage